Ruchita-0310/bioinformatics/comparative_genomics.md

 ## 6.1. iqtree2 - species tree
 1. Use `concatenated_alignment` file
 2. View the tree in different tree viewing programs (iTOL, RaXml, FigTree, Fasttree...)
-3. In this case, iTOL was used. iTOL produces unrooted tree, and it can be rerooted at different branches in the tree.
-3 different rerooted tree data were used to run ALE observe.
-4. `nohup` command is a Unix/Linux command that allows you to run a command or script in the background, even after you log out of the terminal session and make sure to have `&` at the end of the command/script.
+3. `nohup` command is a Unix/Linux command that allows you to run a command or script in the background, even after you log out of the terminal session and make sure to have `&` at the end of the command/script.
 ```
 nohup iqtree2 -s /bio/data/Ruchita/faa/alignments/concatenated_alignment &
+fasttree /bio/data/Ruchita/faa/alignments/concatenated_alignment > fasttree_file
 ```
+4. Use the `fasttree_file` and view it on iTOL. iTOL produces unrooted tree, and it can be rerooted at different branches in the tree.
+3 different rerooted tree data were used to run ALE observe.
 # 7. ClustalO multiple sequence alignment (MSA) | run it in loop
 1. ClustalO is a software tool used for multiple sequence alignment.
 It is designed to align three or more nucleotide or amino acid sequences, based on their similarity.
 The main purpose of ClustalO is to identify regions of similarity between the sequences, and to produce a multiple sequence alignment that maximizes the overall similarity.
 2. ClustalO will use all 5000+ .faa files that are produced after running orthologues command.